Comparing Santal 33 vs. Oud Wood

 Oud Wood starts off with a strong blast of the oud note and cardamom.
 Underneath that, is a peppery sort of spice.
 It’s warm and dry, with sandalwood and rosewood, already being prominent at the base.
 It’s a very spicy and woody, sort of aroma up top.

 Santal also has the cardamom and dry woods.
 Just without the oud.
 It’s not remotely as spicy as Oud Wood is either.
 This notes are joined by leather and violet.
-Papyrus is a oud which distinguishes itself from the oud used in the Tom Ford scent.
+Papyrus is a wood which distinguishes itself from the oud used in the Tom Ford scent.

 Which is better?
 The opening act of Oud Wood is a great array of the various wood notes and spices.
 It’s not completely amazing, but it captures my attention.